 Use our ELD price comparison chart to find the best available option.

 If you are already using an ELD but want to switch to the more cost-effective KeepTruckin ELD solution, we have an exciting offer for you.
-For a limited time, fleets of any size can get up to $200 per ELD and free Smart Dashcams for switching to KeepTruckin.
-Find more details here.
+Switch to KeepTruckin today and get up to $600 for each ELD or dash cam you switch over.